radicle-dev/radicle-desktop/README.md

 # Radicle Desktop

-This desktop application lets you interact with [Radicle][rad], a peer-to-peer code collaboration and publishing stack, directly from your web browser.
+This desktop application lets you interact with [Radicle][rad], a peer-to-peer code collaboration and publishing stack.

 ## Local-first